Department of Military Affairs State Human Resources Practice and Procedure Manual

 Supplemental Pay: Pay in addition to the base pay rate in recognition of factors or conditions not reflected in the base pay (e.g., supervisor add-on, night or weekend differentials, etc.).

-As part of ensuring fiscal responsibility in state government, supervisors and employees of the DMA must ensure supplemental pay is to be held to a minimum and abide by the practices listed below.
+As part of ensuring fiscal responsibility in state government, supervisors and Non-Exempt Employees of the DMA must ensure supplemental pay is to be held to a minimum and abide by the practices listed below.

 The Appointing Authority shall guarantee a minimum of two hours pay when an emergency situation exists, and a Non-Exempt Employee is called back for duty or called in on the employee’s day off.